Program Calendar and Course Descriptions

 Anatomical parts and physiological functions of the various systems of the body are discussed.
 Emphasis is placed on the framework support, metabolism, nourishment, reproduction and control of the body.

 Instruction will include the presentation of images with an analysis of the technical factors, anatomy demonstrated, positioning factors and central ray alignment.
-The student will learn to distinguish between diagnostic and poor quality images.
+The student will learn to distinguish between diagnostic and poor-quality images.
+A minimum of 35 exams are required to be presented.

 Introduction to Computerized Tomography